EljayiYassir/Web-Scraping-Projects/README.md

 <h1 align="center"> 🌐👨🏻‍💻 Web Scraping Projects Repository </h1>

 <div class="fancy-box">
-  <p>Welcome to the Web Scraping Projects repository!
+  Welcome to the Web Scraping Projects repository!
 This collection showcases a series of hands-on projects dedicated to the fascinating world of web scraping.
-In this repository, you'll find a variety of projects that demonstrate the power and versatility of web scraping techniques.</p>
+In this repository, you'll find a variety of projects that demonstrate the power and versatility of web scraping techniques.
 </div>

 <p align="center">